 You guys, I am JUST getting into holiday cooking and baking annnnd the season is practically over.
 I mean, can anyone make it slow down just a little bit?
 Please?
-My fridge is stocked with cranberries and egg nog and my pantry is filled with candy canes and other holiday delights.
-My friends at SweetWorks sent me a whole bunch of holiday candy and I legit have a billion things to bake before December 25, which is, by the way, next week.
+My fridge is stocked with cranberries and eggnog and my pantry is filled with candy canes and other holiday delights.
+I legit have a billion things to bake before December 25, which is, by the way, next week.
 WHAT?
 And help.

-I did have time to make these glorious Egg Nog Cupcakes, which just happen to have chocolate peanut butter bells hidden inside them.
-Because I’ve been really into the idea of egg nog and peanut butter together this holiday season.
-I almost made a peanut butter frosting for these, too, but decided the beautiful Celebration Pearls just wouldn’t look that pretty on a brown frosting.
-So, I made an egg nog packed frosting that was, I think, a pretty great decision.
+I did have time to make these glorious eggnog cupcakes, which just happen to have chocolate peanut butter bells hidden inside them.
+Because I’ve been really into the idea of eggnog and peanut butter together this holiday season.
+I almost made a peanut butter frosting for these, too, but decided the beautiful Christmas decorations just wouldn’t look that pretty on a brown frosting.
+So, I made an eggnog packed frosting that was, I think, a pretty great decision.

 These cupcakes are packed with holiday cheer and will have you wishing we could celebrate this season just a liiittle bit longer.
-If you’re just getting into holiday baking, too, be sure to check out my giveaway for some holiday SweetWorks goodies of your own at the end of this post!
+Can we make eggnog a year-round thing already?

-Mix the dry ingredients into the mixer with the wet ingredients, alternating with the egg nog.
-The batter will be quite thick.
+Mix the dry ingredients into the mixer with the wet ingredients, alternating with the eggnog, until just combined.
+The batter will be quite thick, but take care not to over-mix.

-Fill cupcake tins with batter almost all the way to the top and then press a little chocolate peanut butter candy into the batter.
+Now, fill the cupcake tins (fitted with cupcake papers) with batter almost all the way to the top and then press a little chocolate peanut butter candy into the batter.

 Smooth batter over the top of the candy.

-Bake at 350 degrees for 18-20 minutes, until beginning to lightly brown around edges.
-Let cupcakes cool in pan for a few minutes before moving to rack to cool completely.
+And bake at 350 degrees for 18-20 minutes, until the cupcakes are just beginning to turn golden around the edges.
+Let them cool in the pan for a few minutes before moving to racks to cool completely.

 The frosting is easy to whip up!

-In a large bowl with a hand mixer (or in a stand mixer), mix the butter and confectioner sugar until fully incorporated.
-Mix in egg nog until desired consistency is reached.
+In a large bowl with a hand mixer (or in a stand mixer), mix the butter and confectioners’ sugar until fully incorporated.
+Mix in eggnog until desired consistency is reached.
+Try not to eat it all with a spoon.
+Or your finger.

 Good decision or bad decision?
 I’m not positive.
-But I do know that the taste of egg nog in these was perfectly pronounced.
+But I do know that the taste of eggnog in these cupcakes was perfectly pronounced.
 And I figured with the peanut butter cup hidden inside, there were already enough flavors going on.

 You forgot about the peanut butter cup, didn’t you?
 Well, you would have quickly remembered when you broke into these.